Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Introduction

 \section{Introduction}

 The rise of large language models (LLMs) has revolutionized numerous fields, enabling machines to perform tasks that once required human intelligence.
-These models demonstrate exceptional proficiency in language understanding and generation \citep{ji2023hallucinationsurvey}.
+These models demonstrate exceptional proficiency in language understanding and generation \citep{ji2023hallucinationsurvey, kobis2021artificial}.
 ChatGPT alone experienced a staggering 300 million weekly users in December, 2024 \citep{TheVerge}.

-Nevertheless, concerns have emerged regarding LLMs generating inaccurate and false information, known as \textit{hallucinations} \citep{ji2023hallucinationsurvey, chen2023hallucination}, which can lead to severe complications in high-stakes areas including the healthcare and legal systems.
+At the same time, concerns have emerged regarding LLMs' \textit{hallucinations} — a phenomenon in which the model generates responses that sound plausible but are factually incorrect or logically incoherent \citep{chen2023hallucination, hamid2024beyond, ji2023hallucinationsurvey}, which can lead to severe complications in high-stakes areas including the healthcare and legal systems.
 The real-world consequences of LLM hallucinations are evident in recent cases where legal professionals in the states of New York and Texas faced serious repercussions for citing fictitious cases generated by LLMs \citep{LawyerNY, LawyerTX}.
 Similarly, Air Canada was held liable after its chatbot provided inaccurate guidance to passengers \citep{AirlineBadAdvice}.
-In light of these issues, it is essential to develop effective and efficient hallucination detection techniques.
+In light of these issues, it is essential to develop effective and efficient hallucination detection techniques, especially given that users often overtrust LLM-generated content \citep{klingbeil2024trust}.

-In real-world contexts, humans must exercise their own discernment rather than depending solely on automated models to detect hallucinations.
-Existing hallucination benchmarks use human evaluation as well, requiring high standards of assessment \citep{narayanan-venkit-etal-2024-audit, ji2023hallucinationsurvey}.
+In real-world contexts, users must exercise their own discernment rather than depending solely on automated models to detect hallucinations.
+Existing hallucination benchmarks use human evaluation as well, requiring high standards of assessment \citep{ji2023hallucinationsurvey, narayanan-venkit-etal-2024-audit}.
 Despite significant attention towards computational methods of hallucination detection \citep{belyi-etal-2025-luna, ok-etal-2025-synthetic}, research on human detection of hallucination remains limited. \citet{nahar2024fakes} demonstrated how warnings can help people better discern LLM-generated hallucinations from genuine content, but research on the perceived accuracy of hallucinations remains notably sparse.